MarkBCS/angularjs-training/README.md

 ### Step 4: Setup test frameworks

-If you attend the testing part of the lesson, install the following tools:
+**If you attend the testing part of the training**, install the following tools:

     npm install -g karma-cli
     npm install -g protractor